CPEN321APKGenerators/CPEN321Project/documentation/Journal-part2.md

 #### 8. Humblebrag
-a description of any technical extra part of your project you are particularly proud of.
-TODO: Everyone should write one thing we are proud of!!

 We’re especially proud of our end-to-end encrypted journaling system and secure access control, both of which required close coordination between the frontend, backend, and database layers:

 - AES Encryption of Journal Entries